tedneward/Azgaarnoth/Races/index.md

 These are called such because they are those born of the Eldar themselves, created for the Eldar's own reasons well back in the deepest recesses of Azgaarnoth's history.
 The Firstborn include the dwarves (and their cousins, the gnomes and halflings) and the elves (and their respective offshoots as well).
 Each was given a different part of the world to caretake, and all became involved in the war against the Hordes when they arrived.
 The Eldar's Dragon companions later sought to aid the Firstborn by bestowing the [Dragonmark](Dragonmarked.md) upon several, which turned out (intentional or otherwise) to be something that could be passed down through generations to both Firstborn and humans.

 ### [Elves](Elves.md)
-Elves stand as the inheritors of the legacy of the Eldar, but owing to their long lifespans and slow reproductive rates, have more or less chosen to surrender this world into the hands of the humans that have slowly come to outnumber them.
+Elves stand as (half of) the inheritors of the legacy of the Eldar, but owing to their long lifespans and slow reproductive rates, have more or less chosen to surrender this world into the hands of the humans that have slowly come to outnumber them.
 Elves have long since wandered to every corner of Azgaarnoth, and learned how to adapt to any environment, usually seeking to live in some semblance of harmony with the environment around them, but elves have long since become comfortable with human cities.
 Elves are almost as diverse as humans in their occupations, entertainments, and while most elves have a strong familial tie between them, numerous elves have wandered away from home to make their mark within the world, then to return and take up familial responsibilities.
 Elves revere their familial ancestors, and will often have a shrine to a favored ancestor, but elves do not see their familial ancestors as gods, and many elves are quite comfortable serving in a religious order even as they put offerings to their revered ancestors out on important holidays.

 ### [Dwarves](Dwarves.md)
-Dwarves, for the most part, have found, after the Exodus and several attempted Returns, that they care less about governance and governments as they do mining, craftwork, and trade.
+Dwarves, the other half of the Eldar legacy, have found for the most part--after the Exodus and several attempted Returns--that they care less about governance and governments than they do mining, craftwork, and trade.
 The ancient dwarvish clan gave rise to the modern merchant guild, and today most dwarvish clans are organized as merchant guilds (rather than kingdoms), giving them access across national boundaries.
 This suits the dwarves fine, who for the most part eschew the politics that have kept Liria and its neighbors embroiled for many years.
 Individual dwarves are welcome in mercenary companies, militant orders, and religious halls, particularly those who have either left or been cast out of clan-and-guild, but returns to clan-and-guild after a long career are commonplace, particularly if the returning dwarf brings opportunities for trade.
 Dwarves have reached a point where the sense of "clan" is built around the guild, and dwarves choosing to leave one guild to join another are not uncommon; for the modern dwarf, guild ties are stronger than familial ties in most cases.

 ### [Gnomes](Gnomes.md)
 Thought to be an ancient offshoot of the dwarves, gnomes have long since forged their own culture and racial identity.
 What is known is that by the time of the Exodus, gnomes were a separate and identifiable race, and gnomish tribes fought and fled alongside dwarvish clans, implying a deep degree of societal interactivity, if not a shared genetic legacy.